itruffat/ONABOBFE4P_BrainFck_Emulators/README.md

 _TL;DR This is a project to help you interpret/emulate BrianF*ck programs in Python.
 You can either use the interpreters /emulators that are already bundled with it or easily create custom ones that follow the exact specifications you need._

-Since BF was originally designed to be an easy2compile language (not really caring if it was actually useful), the job of creating a personal interpreter for it is straight-forward.
-Originally created as _"Oh No Another Tiny BF Emulator"_, I created this project because I wanted to do some debugging in BF, and using a custom interpreter allowed me to know where to look.
+Since BF was designed to be an easy2compile language (not really caring if it was actually useful), the job of creating a personal interpreter can be pretty straight-forward.
+Originally called _"Oh No Another Tiny BF Emulator"_, I created this project to do some debugging in BF, as using a custom interpreter allowed me to know where to look.

-However, I realized there was potential for more.
+However, there was potential for more.
 The hooks I was using for debugging could be abstracted, creating a more customizable program.
 Following that same logic, certain behaviours could be made controllable by initialization arguments, allowing the user to create a huge number of different BF interpreters/machines.
 This is important since [BF is not a thoroughly defined language](https://en.wikipedia.org/wiki/Brainfuck#Portability_issues), and issues like